ricardobossan/fend-project-memory-game-master/README.md

 ### Timer Function

+Got logic for this `timer()` function on https://teamtreehouse.com/community/i-dont-understand-one-piece-of-code

-Logic for timer, located on top-right corner of the browser window:
+Logic for timer, located on top-right corner of the browser windo:

 ```
 let timer = function myTimer() {